 A shortened form of that list follows…

-To find this USP just ask yourself: What feature enables this product to produce the ultimate benefit for its user that no other item does?
-This can be a nutrient, equipment part, or other chemical.
+To find this USP just ask yourself: What feature enables this good or service to produce the ultimate benefit for its use–one no other item does?
+This can be a nutrient, equipment part, or another chemical.

 If you find more than one, no problem, you can bundle them into one USP.